tuan188/MGiGen/README.md

-# igen - Code Generation Tools for iOS
+# igen - A code generator for iOS app

 ## Installation:
 ### Install using pip: